MicrosoftDocs/common-data-model-and-service/common-data-model/samples.md

 traitTemp.Parameters.Add(param);

 // Make an entity definition and add it to the list of definitions in the document.

-CdmEntityDefinition entAbs = docAbs.Definitions.Add(CdmObjectType.EntityDef,
-"MobileCareTeam") as CdmEntityDefinition;
+CdmEntityDefinition entAbs = docAbs.Definitions.Add(CdmObjectType.EntityDef, "MobileCareTeam") as CdmEntityDefinition;

 // This entity extends the standard

 // This function with 'true' will make a simple reference to the base

 entAbs.ExtendsEntity =
-cdmCorpus.MakeObject\<CdmEntityReference\>(CdmObjectType.EntityRef, "CareTeam",
-true);
+cdmCorpus.MakeObject<CdmEntityReference>(CdmObjectType.EntityRef, "CareTeam", true);

 // and we will add an attribute

-CdmTypeAttributeDefinition attNew =
+CdmTypeAttributeDefinition attNew = cdmCorpus.MakeObject<CdmTypeAttributeDefinition>(CdmObjectType.TypeAttributeDef, "currentCity");
-cdmCorpus.MakeObject\<CdmTypeAttributeDefinition\>(CdmObjectType.TypeAttributeDef,
-"currentCity");

 // The attribute is a type is 'City" this is one of the predefined semantic types in meanings.cdm.json

-attNew.DataType =
+attNew.DataType = cdmCorpus.MakeObject<CdmDataTypeReference>(CdmObjectType.DataTypeRef, "city", true);
-cdmCorpus.MakeObject\<CdmDataTypeReference\>(CdmObjectType.DataTypeRef, "city",
-true);

 attNew.Description = "The current city where the mobile care team is working";

 // also apply our fancy new 'temporary' trait. they stay in a city for 90 days on average

-CdmTraitReference tr =
+CdmTraitReference tr = cdmCorpus.MakeObject<CdmTraitReference>(CdmObjectType.TraitRef,"means.temporary");
-cdmCorpus.MakeObject\<CdmTraitReference\>(CdmObjectType.TraitRef,
-"means.temporary");

 tr.Arguments.Add("estimatedDays", "90");